 Highlights: Sensitive, Gentle, Playful

-The Bichon Frise is undeniably a low maintenance breed, though they’re not ideal for owners with a busy schedule.
+The Bichon Frise can be a low maintenance breed, though they’re not the most ideal for those that have a busy schedule.
 All these dogs need is love and attention.
 Aside from that, there’s very little involved with caring for a Bichon.

 Like many small dogs on this list, the Bichon Frise is a hypoallergenic dog that rarely sheds.
 In the past, these dogs were actually sailing dogs (used sometimes for herding).
 But when the French got them, they bred Bichons into gentle lap dogs.

-Bichons will appreciate exercise and fun-play, but only 20 to 30 minutes of daily exercise will be needed to keep them happy.
+Bichons will appreciate exercise and fun-play, but only 20 to 30 minutes of daily exercise will be needed to keep them mentally happy.
 In addition, they respond well to training.
-As long as you go in with positive reinforcement, they’re fairly trainable dogs.
+As long as you train with positive reinforcement, they’re fairly trainable dogs.

 Highlights: Charming, Quiet, Docile